 They didn’t wait to see if anything else was lurking in this same area.
 Papa said,

-As they passed through the shrubbery fence, they saw no immediate danger but could see many more strange, gigantic, and feral, things jumping and attacking in the near distance.
-They moved quickly down a short wall and then between two small homes.
+As they passed through the shrubbery fence, they saw no immediate danger.
+Still, they could see many more strange, gigantic, and feral things jumping and attacking in the near distance.
+They moved quickly down a short wall and then between two modest homes.
 A storm shutter had been left unlocked at the safe house, which they opened as quietly as possible and then closed and locked behind them.

 * * *

-Several children with their copies of Amun’s weapons played in a back yard while camping in a large tent.
-It was a lot of fun, imagining the guns working.
+Several children with their copies of Amun’s weapons played in a backyard while camping in a large tent.
+It was a lot of fun imagining the guns working.
 They told each other that they were ready, all five of these friends, for the alien invasion.
 These boys will pop some caps on the enemy’s butts.
 Their own parents didn’t mind.
-They said that this invasion nonsense was just a government ploy to take the populace’s ‘eyes off the ball,’ was how they explained it.
+They said that this invasion nonsense was just a government ploy to take the populace’s ‘eyes off the ball,’ which explained it.
 Everyone with some intelligence knew that.

-Suddenly, the sky erupted with bright lights, and they heard what sounded like explosions, coming from everywhere.
-The backyard exploded with light followed by banging noises.
-Leaves and debris near the wetlands around the property flew around the boys as they all crowded together out of fear.
+Suddenly, the sky erupted with bright lights, and they heard what sounded like explosions coming from everywhere.
+The backyard exploded with light, followed by banging noises.
+Leaves and debris near the wetlands around the property flew all around the boys.
+They crowded together out of fear.

-Their parents were in the house, socializing, and they too rushed out into the backyard to see what was happening.
+Their parents were in the house socializing.
+When they heard the noises outside, they rushed out into the backyard to see what was happening.
 Every person in the backyard carried one of Amun’s weapons.
 Whether they had believed this would happen or not, they were prepared.
 A thick blue haze permeated the yard, and tiny arcs of electricity licked through the air.
 Each weapon started to glow light blue.
 Small lines of power were connecting all of the guns.

-A massive, rotten, corpulent thing that looked like a building-sized bubbling green and brown boil hovered over the trees of the wetlands-- only moments before seemingly giving unholy birth to a horde of creatures that fell and flew out of it.
+A massive, bubbling, corpulent thing that looked like a building-sized green and brown boil hovered over the trees of the wetlands.
+It opened and seemingly gave birth to a horde of creatures that fell and flew out of it.
 The things that fell and stood up as the portal disappeared were giants.

 Standing as tall as the trees within the wetlands were several colossal creatures that smelled worse than dead fish, sewage, and rotting onions.
 They held up the palms of their enormous paws to the sky, and then, they roared toward the heavens so loud the ground shook.
 Ghostly humanoid shapes like ghosts with horrific faces danced along the treetops.
 They dove down toward the parents as the giants rushed for their children.

 As one, the giants looked at the kids and reached out to grab them.
 When the creatures bent, their torsos seemed hinged awkwardly.
-Their heads dropped for a lower look at the boys.
-Their eyes were only deep empty sockets.
+Their heads dropped for a better look at the boys-- eyes only deep empty sockets.
 Their noses looked as if they had been chopped off.
-Their mouths were toothless, but enormous and howling with breath that smelled worse than their bodies.
+Their mouths were toothless but enormous and howling with breath that smelled worse than their bodies.
 The giants all looked alike.
 Their bodies were twisted and had paws instead of hands.
 They were naked, hairy, and had bulbous feet.

 The boys reacted by pointing their guns and pulling their triggers.
-They had been playing with these guns as inactive toys, but now the plasma blasts from each gun were so powerful it threatened to knock them backward.
+They played with these guns as inactive toys, but now the plasma blasts from each gun were so powerful it threatened to knock them backward.
 The boys held on tight and swept the yard back and forth.
 The giants blew up and then turned into a glowing mist before drifting away.